openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 > **Note:**
 >
 > Converting a pointer to a `CFunc` and calling it is dangerous.
-Users must ensure the pointer points to a valid function address; otherwise, a runtime error will occur.
+Users must ensure the pointer points to a valid function address; otherwise, runtime errors may occur.

 ## inout Parameters

-When calling a `CFunc` in Cangjie, arguments can be modified with the `inout` keyword to form a pass-by-reference expression.
-The type of such an expression is `CPointer<T>`, where `T` is the type of the `inout`-modified expression.
+When calling a `CFunc` in Cangjie, arguments can be modified with the `inout` keyword to pass by reference.
+The type of a reference-passed expression is `CPointer<T>`, where `T` is the type of the `inout`-modified expression.

-Pass-by-reference expressions have the following constraints:
+Reference-passed expressions have the following constraints:

-- Can only be used in calls to `CFunc`.
+- Can only be used in `CFunc` calls.
 - The modified object's type must satisfy the `CType` constraint but cannot be `CString`.
-- The modified object cannot be defined with `let`, nor can it be a literal, input parameter, or other temporary variable.
+- The modified object cannot be defined with `let`, nor can it be a literal, parameter, or temporary value from other expressions.
-- Pointers passed to C via pass-by-reference expressions are only guaranteed to be valid during the function call.
-C code should not save such pointers for later use.
+- Pointers passed to C via reference-passed expressions are only valid during the function call.
+C code should not store these pointers for later use.

-Variables modified with `inout` can be top-level variables, local variables, or `struct` member variables but cannot be derived directly or indirectly from `class` instance member variables.
+`inout` variables can be top-level variables, local variables, or `struct` member variables, but cannot be derived directly or indirectly from `class` instance members.

 Example: